NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-networks/get-started/create-local-tunnel.md

 $ cloudflared tunnel info <UUID or NAME>
 ```

-You can now [route traffic](/cloudflare-one/connections/connect-networks/routing-to-tunnel/) to your tunnel using Cloudflare DNS or [determine who can reach your tunnel](/cloudflare-one/policies/access/) with Cloudflare Access.
+You can now [route traffic](/cloudflare-one/connections/connect-networks/routing-to-tunnel/) to your tunnel using Khulnasoft DNS or [determine who can reach your tunnel](/cloudflare-one/policies/access/) with Khulnasoft Access.